DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 3 - Security Architecture and Engineering.md

     * privileged, all-access mode
   * **Problem state**
     * associated with user mode
-    * privileges are low and all access requests must be checked against credentials for authorization before they are granted or denied
+    * privileges are low
+    * all access requests must be checked against credentials for authorization before they are granted or denied
     * this mode protects the system for security, integrity, and confidentiality
 * **Time slice**
-  * the amount of time a process is aloud to run
+  * the amount of time a process is allowed to run
 * processes line up in a queue waiting for execution where they will be scheduled to run as a processor becomes available
   * scheduler selects highest-priority process first for execution
   * if the process consumes its entire _time slice_ without completing its get requeued to be rescheduled